Initiations (Star Trek: Voyager): Writing

 "Initiations" is Kenneth Biller's first solo writing credit on Star Trek: Voyager; he summarized the episode as "the Kazon put a hit out on Chakotay".
 The Chakotay-focused episode was meant to correct what co-creator and executive producer Jeri Taylor felt was an underutilization of the character in the first season.
-Biller felt the character needed more action stories as shown in the pilot, and wrote "Initiations" to address that.
+Biller felt the character needed more action stories, as shown in the pilot, and wrote "Initiations" to address that.
 Producer Winrich Kolbe did not care for the aspects of Chakotay's character that the episode played up; where the episode focused on his Native American heritage, Kolbe felt it should have emphasized his Maquis aspects.

 Executive producer Michael Piller was displeased with the depiction of the Kazon in Biller's first draft of the episode; where they were supposed to be analogous to street gangs in Los Angeles, they were instead "coming across as warmed-over Klingons."
 In addition to Jeri Taylor's already extensive notes on the draft, Piller suggested Biller get in touch with actual gang members or a police officer who could better clue the writer into street gang culture for the episode.
 Instead, Biller picked up a copy of Monsta, a book by convicted murderer and former gang member "Monsta" Cody.
 The book's insight into gang life and culture was a guiding light for Biller's second draft, which he worked up with Piller, endeavoring to set the Kazon apart "from Romulans, Cardassians, and Klingons."

 The final draft of the episode was submitted on July 10, 1995.

 Casting

+Casting for "Initiations" was by Junie Lowry-Johnson and Ron Surma.
+Guest stars included Aron Eisenberg as Kar / Jal Karden, Patrick Kilpatrick as Razik, Tim de Zarn as Haliz, and Majel Barrett as the computer's voice.